chuanqisun/blog/src/posts/20250806-vibe-coding-is-the-future.md

 keywords: ["ai", "opinion"]
 ---

-I never treated vibe-coding seriously until this week.
+I have not treated vibe-coding seriously until this week.
 I vibe-coded a personal course picker for my upcoming adventure at MIT, in just one afternoon.
 I got all the features I wanted and nothing I don't want.

 I surprised myself so much that I had to document my vibe-coding process in [this detailed technical report](./20250806-vibe-coding-mit-course-catalog.md).